shabeer-syed/ACEs/implement.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/domains%20and%20indicators%201.png)](https://shabeer-syed.github.io/ACEs/domains)

-Most indicators are derived using algorithms that identify and extract information from EHRs using clinically coded healthcare information (for example ICD-10 and SNOMED-CT).
+Most indicators are derived using algorithms that identify and extract information from EHRs using clinically coded healthcare information (for example ICD-10, Read codes, SNOMED-CT).
 Algorithms are freely available on this webpage.

 For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).